mhwombat/bin/README.md

 put additional files under dotfile management (add them to ${CONFIG_FILE} first), or simply verify that existing links are correct.

-## fhs
-Find all Haskell source files in the current Stack project.

 ## fix-copyright.sh
 Update the copyright date for all Haskell files in and under the current directory.
 You will see a preview of all changes before they are made.